mkibabu/tutorials/Notes.md

 ```

 > **Note**
 > `int?` above represents a *Nullable type*, i.e. a type that represents
 > all possible values of its type, plus an additional `null` value.
 A nullable
 > type cannot be a reference type.

 The `id` parameter is passed as route data, i.e. with the url structure
-*movies/details/1*, to view the details of the movie with id == 1.
+*movies/details/1*, to view the details of the movie with id of 1.
 It could also
 be passed as a query string, i.e. *movies/details?id=1*.
 In both cases, if a `Movie`
-is found, an instance of the `Movie` model is passed to the Details view.
+is found, an instance of the Movie model is passed to the Details view.

 The */View/Movies/Details.cshtml* file starts with the following line: